-The Shopify plan costs $79 every month and offers more features including professional reports and gift cards.
-On the other hand, the Advanced Shopify plan goes for $299 every month.
+The Shopify plan costs $79 per month and offers more features including professional reports and gift cards.
+On the other hand, the Advanced Shopify plan goes for $299 per month.
 The plan offers real-time carrier shipping and an advanced report builder.

 There is also the Shopify Plus plan that’s an enterprise solution for business that requires scalable options.
 The plan can start from $2000 every month.
 In return, you get access to priority customer support and higher customization options.

 - The user interface is clear and easily accessible from the control panel

 - It uses powerful servers for your store so you don’t have to worry about troubleshooting your own servers.